 January 2006 – Kentucky Science & Technology Corporation awarded R&D Voucher on “Novel Active Insecticidal Compounds from Kentucky Native Plants”

-Spring 2006 – Kentucky AgriTechnology Magazine featured Naprogenix in the article titled “Natural Products Research = New Crops for Kentucky Farms” Please click on link to review full article
+Spring 2006 – Kentucky AgriTechnology Magazine featured Naprogenix in the article titled “Natural Products Research = New Crops for Kentucky Farms”

 January 2005 – Kentucky Science & Technology Corporation awarded R&D Voucher on “Application of NPG Technology to Alternate Plant Species”